 Naomi Kikoler is the deputy director of the Simon-Skjodt Center for the Prevention of Genocide.
 For six years, she developed and implemented the Global Centre for the Responsibility to Protect’s work on populations at risk and efforts to advance R2P globally, and led the Centre’s advocacy, including targeting the UN Security Council.

 Ambassador Simona Miculescu

-Ambassador Simona Miculescu serves as Representative of the UN Secretary-General and Head of the UN Office in Belgrade.
-Prior to this, Ambassador Miculescu was the Permanent Representative of Romania to the United Nations between 2008-2015.
+Ambassador Simona Miculescu is Romania’s Ambassador to UNESCO.
+Prior to this, Ambassador Miculescu was the Representative of the UN Secretary-General and Head of the UN Office in Belgrade.
+Previously, Ambassador Miculescu was the Permanent Representative of Romania to the United Nations, between 2008-2015.

 Savita Pawnday is the Deputy Executive Director of the Global Centre for the R2P.
 The Global Centre is the world’s leading NGO established to promote the norm of Responsibility to Protect populations from genocide, ethnic cleansing, war crimes and crimes against humanity.
 Savita oversees all Global Centre programs and activities, including its work in Geneva.

 Professor Rosa Freedman